jttoivon/moder2/README.md

 Computing pairwise huddinge distances
 =====================================

+This part is not closely related to MODER, but can be useful to cluster or otherwise visualize the set of k-mers of a data set.

-This is a program for computing all pairwise huddinge distances for input sequences.
+The program `all_pairs_huddinge` computes all pairwise huddinge distances for input sequences.
 The output is by default streamed to file `huddinge.dists` with 1st line giving number N of sequences studied and the next N lines give the sequences themselves.
 Finally there is N(N-1)/2 bytes of huddinge distances